 William Knox D'Arcy

-Whilst not a renown rowing man, being a rower in Rockhampton and president of a Rockhampton Rowing Club, historian Prof Geoffrey Blainey described him as one of the most influential men in the Middle East since Mohammed.
+Whilst not a renown rowing man, historian Prof Geoffrey Blainey described him as one of the most influential men in the Middle East since Mohammed.

 Why is this so?
-He funded the exploration of the oilfields of Persia (now Iran).
-Under financial pressure, he sold his concession to Burmah Oil for a large share holding in that company.
+He funded the exploration of the oilfields of Persia (now Iran), which was eventually successful.
+Sadly the costly exploration led him to be under financial pressure.
+He was forced to sell his concession to Burmah Oil in return for a large share holding in that company.
 On 26th May 1908, on his old concession, Burmah Oil found the then biggest oilfield in the world.
 This led to the formation of a new company Anglo-Persian Oil, which ultimately became British Petroleum.
-D'Arcy was appointed a director of the company and remained a director until his death.
+D'Arcy was appointed a director of the company and held that position until his death.

 Prof Geoffrey Blainey in his book The Shorter History of Australia writes as follows: